 I inserted the ideas brainstormed earlier into the editor and reordered the sentences according to my preference.
 Finally, I clicked ‘Expand’ on the last sentence.

 I was blown away by how coherent the story generated by Sudowrite Expand was.
-Shown on the right.
+The output is shown on the right.

 Sudowrite expanded the plot of my story from a single line!
 Clicking on the version you like from the sidebar brings it into the main editor.